 Database Row Limit

-Maximum number of rows returned on a query.
+Maximum number of rows returned on an execution.
 This only applies to Tables, Views and Functions.
 Set to ‘0’ to return all rows.

 Disable Non-Joined Data Objects